 Venezuela strikes continue long history of U.S. military interventions in Latin America

-The United States launched a "large scale strike" by military forces in Venezuela on Saturday, capturing Venezuelan President Nicolas Maduro and his wife.
-The U.S., which said Maduro would face criminal charges in the U.S., where he was indicted years ago, has a long history of military interventions in Latin America.
+When the United States launched a "large scale strike" by military forces in Venezuela on Saturday, capturing Venezuelan President Nicolas Maduro and his wife, it followed a long history of U.S. military interventions in Latin America.

+President Trump said the U.S. would "run the country" of Venezuela "until such time as we can do a safe, proper and judicious transition."
+Maduro, meanwhile, is being brought to the U.S. to face criminal charges related to alleged narco-terrorism.

 Here are the major U.S. interventions in Latin America since the Cold War.